control-toolbox/CTDirect.jl/docs/src/index.md

 [^2]: J. Nocedal and S.J.
 Wright.
 Numerical optimization.
 Springer-Verlag, New York, 1999.****

-Summary of the time discretization:
+Example of the time discretization by the trapezoidal rule:

 ```math
 \begin{array}{lcl}